 The National Planning Policy Framework set out expectations that local planning authorities will produce design guides or codes which reflect local character and design preferences.
-This approach is amplified in the Levelling up and Regeneration Act.
+This approach is proposed to be amplified in the Levelling up and Regeneration Bill in the Queen's Speech that is currently before Parliament which intends to improve the built environment nationally.
 It is envisaged that as existing local design guidance, such as VDSs are updated they will be consistent with National Design Code and will move towards the form of local design codes once further details are available from the a series of Government pilots or 'pathfinders' from around the country.